Lambert-Eaton myasthenic syndrome (LEMS)

 Summary

-Lambert Eaton myasthenic syndrome (LEMS) is an autoimmune, neuromuscular condition affecting the neuromuscular junction (NMJ).5,6 In LEMS, the voltage-gate calcium channels (VGCC) at the NMJ do not function properly and this affects the release of signals (neurotransmitters) that allow the nerve and muscle cells to communicate with each other.
+Lambert-Eaton myasthenic syndrome (LEMS) is an autoimmune, neuromuscular condition affecting the neuromuscular junction (NMJ).1,2 In LEMS, the voltage-gate calcium channels (VGCC) at the NMJ do not function properly and this affects the release of signals (neurotransmitters) that allow the nerve and muscle cells to communicate with each other.
 LEMS affects voluntary muscles (muscles that can be controlled) as well as the autonomic nervous system (organs that control automatic body functions).
-This leads to muscle weakness, usually in the legs and arms but can also affect the facial muscles, as well as dry mouth and eyes, constipation, decreased tendon reflexes and other symptoms.3-7
+This leads to muscle weakness, usually in the legs and arms but can also affect the facial muscles, as well as dry mouth and eyes, constipation, decreased tendon reflexes and other symptoms.1-5

-LEMS is often associated with small cell lung cancer (SCLC) as well as other types of cancer, with the onset of LEMS symptoms usually observed prior to the cancer diagnosis.4,5
+LEMS is often associated with small cell lung cancer (SCLC) as well as other types of cancer, with the onset of LEMS symptoms usually observed prior to the cancer diagnosis.1,4

 Symptoms

-The most common symptom of Lambert Eaton Myasthenic Syndrome (LEMS) is weakness in the proximal muscles (muscles closest to the core of the body), particularly of the legs and arms.3,4 Other symptoms include muscle pain and stiffness, double vision and slurred speech.4,6 The autonomic nervous system can also be affected, which may lead to dry mouth and eyes, constipation, changes in sweating, drop in blood pressure when moving from sitting or lying down to standing up (orthostatic hypotension) and erectile dysfunction in males.3,4,7 Decreased or absent tendon reflexes may also be observed.
+The most common symptom of LEMS is weakness in the proximal muscles (muscles closest to the core of the body), particularly of the legs and arms.3,4 Other symptoms include muscle pain and stiffness, double vision and slurred speech.2,4 The autonomic nervous system can also be affected, which may lead to dry mouth and eyes, constipation, changes in sweating, drop in blood pressure when moving from sitting or lying down to standing up (orthostatic hypotension) and erectile dysfunction in males.3-5 Decreased or absent tendon reflexes may also be observed.
 There may also be further complications such as gum disease (due to chronic dry mouth) and eye issues including corneal scarring (due to severe dry eyes).
 Respiratory failure has been reported but is rare in LEMS individuals.3,4

-A proportion of individuals with LEMS have also been found to have cancer, such as small cell lung cancer (SCLC).6 Additional complications of LEMS may include cerebellar ataxia,6 a disorder of the nervous system that may result in impaired motor skills and coordination.
+A proportion of individuals with LEMS have also been found to have cancer, such as small cell lung cancer (SCLC).2 Additional complications of LEMS may include cerebellar ataxia, a disorder of the nervous system that may result in impaired motor skills and coordination.

 Please speak to your medical team to learn more about the symptoms and complications of LEMS.

-Lambert Eaton Myasthenic Syndrome (LEMS) is due to a dysfunction in the P/Q-type (and possibly N-type) voltage-gate calcium channel (VGCC) at the neuromuscular junction, which prevents release of acetylcholine, a neurotransmitter involved in transmission of signals between two cells.4,6 In majority of cases of LEMS, this dysfunction is caused by production of auto-antibodies (anti-VGCC) by one’s own body attacking the VGCC.
+LEMS is an autoimmune condition.
+In LEMS, there is a dysfunction in the P/Q-type (and possibly N-type) voltage-gate calcium channel (VGCC) at the neuromuscular junction, which prevents release of acetylcholine, a neurotransmitter involved in transmission of signals between two cells.2,4 In majority of cases of LEMS, this dysfunction is caused by production of auto-antibodies (anti-VGCC) by one’s own body attacking the VGCC.
 There are also a low number of individuals who are seronegative, in that they have a defect in their VGCC but anti-VGG auto-antibodies have not been detected.

 A proportion of individuals with LEMS also have cancers such as small cell lung cancer (SCLC), which has been thought to contribute to the production of anti-VGCC autoantibodies.4